 That said, there are a few issues with this paint, most notably its price.
 Since Annie Sloan is widely known as one of the best performing brands of chalk paint, it should come as little surprise that they lean on their reputation to justify a significantly higher price than most of their competitors.
 This would not be much of an issue, but this is also one of the chalk paints that require a protective finish or else it is prone to be scratched–though it does not crack.

-Choose the Best Rust-Oleum chalk paint colors and check price
+Choose the Best Annie Sloan chalk paint colors chart and check the price

 All paint is a mixture of chemicals, but what defines that formula most is generally known as the base of the formula.
 This the compound that will determine most of the physical properties of the paint like how thick it is, how it applies, how long it takes to dry, and how durable it is.
 When it comes to chalk paint, there is actually more than one base that can be used.
 The bases are latex and acrylic, but both are actually fairly similar and differ by the amount of vinyl in them.